Don McGuire (television executive): ABC Sports

+University of New Mexico

+McGuire was working as a Sports Information Director for the university for the 1975-1977 seasons.
+He left in August 1977 when he got a job with NBC.

 NBC Sports and Raycom Sports

-McGuire joined NBC Sports in 1978, hired by executive producer Don Ohlmeyer to both produce and be talent on Olympic features for the 1980 Moscow Olympics McGuire soon became producer of studio shows for NBC including NCAA basketball and NFL 78 and 79, hosted by Bryant Gumbel McGuire left NBC after that network lost TV rights to the NCAA Basketball Championships but was the feature producer in 1979 on the highest-rated college game ever, the Magic Johnson versus Larry Bird championship between Michigan State and Indiana State.
+McGuire joined NBC Sports in 1978, hired by executive producer Don Ohlmeyer to both produce and be talent on Olympic features for the 1980 Moscow Olympics McGuire soon became producer of studio shows for NBC including NCAA basketball and NFL 78 and 79, hosted by Bryant Gumbel.

+McGuire left NBC after that network lost TV rights to the NCAA Basketball Championships but was the feature producer in 1979 on the highest-rated college game ever, the Magic Johnson versus Larry Bird championship between Michigan State and Indiana State.
 McGuire is featured in Seth Davis' book "When March Went Mad" about the Bird/Johnson game in 1979.
 For NBC, McGuire produced the telecast of the history-making heavyweight fight in Johannesburg between Gerry Coetzee and Randy Stephens- the first competition between a black man and a white man in South Africa.
 He was coordinating producer for the 1979 US Olympic Festival and all the 1980 US Olympic Trials events.

 McGuire helped start Raycom Sports in 1983 producing hundreds of college football and basketball games yearly for syndication.